Civil & Criminal Investigations

-Bona Law assists clients in every type of antitrust and competition law-related criminal, civil, and regulatory matters, including investigations, criminal prosecutions, cases brought by regulatory agencies, and internal investigations to respond to auditor inquiries or whistleblower complaints.
+Bona Law assists clients in all types of antitrust and competition, criminal, civil, and regulatory matters, including government investigations, criminal prosecutions, cases brought by regulatory agencies, and internal investigations to respond to auditor inquiries or whistleblower complaints.
 We represent companies and individuals in investigations and prosecutions brought by both the Department of Justice and Federal Trade Commission, as well as state attorneys general and other government agencies.
-Our attorneys also have successfully represented clients in investigations and actions brought by competition law enforcement agencies in Mexico, Colombia, Brazil, Europe, and Asia.
+Our attorneys also have successfully represented clients involved in investigations and actions brought by competition law enforcement agencies in Mexico, Colombia, Brazil, Europe, and Asia.

 Our experience extends beyond antitrust and competition and includes other white-collar criminal matters including healthcare fraud, money laundering, and the Foreign Corrupt Practices Act.

 No matter what form the action takes, Bona Law can shepherd clients through the entire process, including responding to a subpoena or civil investigative demand (CID), conducting a confidential internal investigation, defending clients before the enforcer or agency as well as at trial, leniency, and appeals.
 We also represent clients in the follow-on private civil litigation that frequently follows criminal and regulatory matters.

 We serve as lead counsel for companies in these matters, and can serve as independent attorneys for executives and employees who need separate counsel.
 We also co-counsel with other criminal defense attorneys who require antitrust law expertise.

 Our attorneys have:

 - Convinced the Mexican Department of Justice to revoke a $1 billion fine levied against an international telecommunications company for alleged abuse of dominance